-The purpose of the Talbot Village Trust is to help communities in south-east Dorset to live well.
-We exist to help people transform their own lives for the better.
-We do this by providing grants to charities and other local impact organisations.
+Talbot Village Trust helps communities in east Dorset to live well.
+We help to transform lives, by providing grants to charities and other local impact organisations.

-The Trust’s area of benefit is south-east Dorset, including Bournemouth, Poole, Christchurch, East Dorset and Purbeck.
+The Trust’s area of benefit is east Dorset, including Bournemouth, Poole, Christchurch and Purbeck.

 The Trust awards grants to registered charities and organisations that can demonstrate their charitable purposes.

 - Registered Charities including Charitable Incorporated Organisations (CIO)

 - Faith organisations that are requesting funds to support activities with the wider community